 realitycheck is a CircleCI repository that can be used to validate the basic features of a hosted CircleCI installation.

-To run realitycheck, fork the repository and start building it on your installation of CircleCI.
-See Projects and Builds in our documentation or How to Get Started on CircleCI on YouTube for guidance on adding new project to CircleCI.
+To run the realitycheck, fork the repository and start building it on your installation of CircleCI.
+See Projects and Builds in our documentation or How to Get Started on CircleCI on YouTube for guidance on adding a new project to CircleCI.

-If your organization uses GitHub Enterprise rather than github.com, you will need to first create an empty repository in GitHub Enterprise and then add realitycheck to it.
+If your organization uses GitHub Enterprise rather than github.com, you will need to first create an empty repository in GitHub Enterprise and then add the realitycheck to it.